 Fintech banking solutions are definitely a good option for people who are moving abroad and want to simplify the way they manage their money.
-There are a number of Fintech companies in Europe that have started the revolution in the banking sector and it is relatively easy to open a bank account with them.
-You can usually do this online, through their website or through their mobile apps by following a few simple steps and providing an ID card or passport for identification purposes.
+Several Fintech companies in Europe have started the revolution in the banking sector and it is relatively easy to open a bank account with them.
+You can usually do this online, through their website or their mobile apps by following a few simple steps and providing an ID card or passport for identification purposes.

 As with many decisions you’ll face when living abroad, there is no one-size-fits-all answer and you’re probably feeling even more confused.
 So sit back and answer the below questions before making up your mind and deal with your money matters:

 - Are you moving abroad for good or you’re planning to return to your home country at some point in the future?